DILCISBoard/CITS-Geospatial/specification/CITS_Geospatial_v3.md

 for vector data (GML) and raster data (GeoTIFF) are provided in the Guideline that accompanies this document.
 An example of a Profile for GIS in its own guideline which also accompanies this document.
-Profiles for other geospatial records formats (like proprietary data, earth observations, point clouds, oblique images, web services, etc.) are not proposed at this stage.
+Profiles for other geospatial records formats (like proprietary data formats, earth observations, point clouds, oblique images, web services, etc.) are not proposed at this stage.
 They will be added later in cooperation with the geospatial community.